 When we first transitioned to plant-based eating, my husband struggled with giving up meat.
 So, I tried buying seitan protein at the store.
 Although I wasn't initially a fan, since all the store-bought seitan was full of oil, I tried to make my own seitan recipe.

-My oil-free seitan protein, however, is very tasty, is easy to make, and one recipe makes multiple meals.
+However, my oil-free seitan protein is delicious, easy to make, and one recipe makes multiple meals.
 It's basically soy-free, nut-free, vegan wheat meat.

-But, seitan is NOT GLUTEN FREE, so if you have issues with gluten, stay clear of this recipe.
+But, seitan is NOT GLUTEN FREE, so if you have gluten issues, stay clear of this recipe.
 Personally, I prefer Bob's Red Mill Vital Wheat Gluten.
 In fact, I like all Bob's products; I think Bob is "the bomb."

-Even though my husband welcomed a new, healthy lifestyle, deep down, I think he misses his meat.
+Even though my husband welcomed a new, healthy lifestyle, I think he misses his meat deep down.
 He says he is "plant-based," not vegan, which is his way of saying it's all about "health and not about politics."
 Did I mention he likes my cooking?

 WHAT IS SEITAN PROTEIN?

 Similar to meat, seitan protein packs a lot of protein as well as amino acids.
-In a 3 ounce serving of seitan, for instance, a serving contains 20 grams of protein, 1.5 grams of fat, and only 130 calories.
+For instance, in a 3 ounce serving of seitan, a serving contains 20 grams of protein, 1.5 grams of fat, and only 130 calories.
 So, for all those vegan skeptics out there who question where we get our protein, seitan provides 20 grams of protein.

-Versatile, seitan can be used for a plethora of recipes.
-I make "Reuben meat," "roast beef," Vegan Turkey and the list goes on.
+I make "Reuben meat," "roast beef," Vegan Turkey, and the list goes on.

 ISN'T SEITAN FAKE MEAT?